SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/JoystickInput/_index.md

 $$ \mathbf{s}_t = \mathbf{u}_t + \mathbf{s}_0 $$

 where \\(\mathbf{s}_t\\) and \\(\mathbf{u}_t\\) represent the state and control vectors at time \\(t\\), and \\(\mathbf{s}_0\\) the initial state.
-Essentially, this means that the player will be positioned on teh screen wherever the joystick is.
+Essentially, this means that the player will be positioned on the screen wherever the joystick is.
 If the joystick is moved to the extreme left, the player goes to the extreme left.
 When the joystick snaps back to center, the player snaps back to center as well.
 This type of control is not seen often.